Skip to main

 How do I apply for Elevate?

-Because there are limited spaces available in Elevate, submit the Elevate application form, documentation of disability, Professional Support Overview Form, and a written statement before the deadline.
+Because there are limited spaces available in Elevate, submit the Elevate application form (opens in January), documentation of disability, Professional Support Overview Form, and a written statement before the deadline.
 You will then also complete an intake interview process.

 Are transfer students eligible for Tier 1?